khoborerkagoj/inc/steps/step10/README.md

   reference those from edi instead of esp.
     * Note that this means that future variable references (just for define'd variables) must also be put on the stack.
-Otherwise we will have to rewrite emi-variable-ref to reference the heap or global data.
+Otherwise we will have to rewrite emit-variable-ref to reference the heap or global data.